Apprenticeship in College Teaching

 Kim Humphrey, Assistant Director for Equitable Teaching and Learning

-Thursday, November 9 2023, 12:00 - 1:00 PM, In Person (O'Neill 250)
+Monday, April 8, 2024 12:00 - 1:00 PM, In Person (O'Neill 250)

 Francesca Minonne, Assistant Director for Graduate Student Programs

 The Apprenticeship in College Teaching Program combines opportunities for group inquiry into important pedagogical questions with individual reflection on teaching practices.
-Successful completion of the program involves attending at least seven ACT seminars, participating in two classroom observations, and compiling a teaching portfolio and reflective essay.
+Successful completion of the program involves attending at least seven ACT workshops, participating in two classroom observations, and compiling a teaching portfolio and reflective essay.
 Although it is possible to fulfill all ACT requirements in a single year, participants can take as long as they need, while they are students at Boston College, to complete the program.
 While we prefer for participants to complete the program by the time they graduate, we are willing to extend this deadline to two months past their graduation date.
 Please note that full program requirements are below and participants may enroll at any time.

 Program Registration